Professional Pilot Training

 Do you offer payment plans?

-Yes, for the entire program we have installment plans depending on the chosen course.
-For exact price information, please contact [email protected].
-Flying Academy has a comfortable pay-as-you-go approach, allowing every trainee to take a training pace that perfectly fits his financial abilities.
-We accept credit/debit cards, cash or bank drafts.
+Yes, for the entire program we have installment plans.
+Flying Academy has a comfortable pay-as-you-go approach, allowing every trainee to take a training pace that fits their financial abilities.